gadetmartin/Portfolio/README.md

 - 🧱 [**Blockade Game**](https://github.com/gadetmartin/Portfolio/tree/main/Projects/BUT%20in%20Computer%20Science/Blockade%20Game)
   Development of the menus and interface of a 3D game
-  *Unity, UI/UX Experience, Game Design*
+  *Unity, UI/UX Design, Game Design*

 ---